 - i.
-Different samples require different preparation/mounting techniques: - o Scan dry or wet? - o Scan at room temperature or keep the sample cool/frozen? - Scan in air, water, ethanol...? - Prevent movement of the sample! - \circ $\;$ Mount using polystyrene foam, double sided tape, wax, ...? - o ... - ii.
+Different samples require different preparation/mounting techniques: - o Scan dry or wet? - o Scan at room temperature or keep the sample cool/frozen? - Scan in air, water, ethanol...? - Prevent movement of the sample! - \circ $\,$ Mount using polystyrene foam, double sided tape, wax, ...? $\,$ - o ... - ii.
 If possible resize your sample but make sure the size is still large enough to give representable data. - iii.
 The ideal shape of an object is a cylinder. - iv.
 Position the sample in the center of rotation to avoid misalignment artifacts

-2. Bed positioning in the SkyScan 1276
+2. Bed positioning in the SkyScan 1278

 - i.
 Close the door. - ii.
 Switch on the x-ray source. - iii.
-Take a scout scan. - iv.
-Position the ROI in the field of view. - v.
-If possible make the sample rotate completely inside the field of view: - The parts of the sample that rotate outside the field of view can't be reconstructed due to missing data. - When an object is larger than a field of view on a specific pixel size, on still has the option to run an offset scan (point 6). - vi.
-Define a pixel size: - The pixel size is defined by a combination of the camera position ('zoom') and the camera binning mode. - Note that the same pixel size can sometimes be set using different camera binning modes.
-In these cases, camera binning will reduce the scan time and increase the signal to noise ratio. - Note that for a pixel size below 4μm the ex vivo sample beds should be installed.
+Position the ROI in the field of view. - iv.
+If possible make the sample rotate completely inside the field of view: - The parts of the sample that rotate outside the field of view can't be reconstructed due to missing data. - v.
+Define a pixel size: - The pixel size is defined by the camera binning mode.
+One has the choice between 50μm, 100μm and 200μm pixel size.